jharwell/sierra/docs/src/matrix.rst

    * - `ROS1 <https://ros.org)+[Gazebo](https://www.gazebosim.org>`_

      - Using ROS1 with the Gazebo simulator.
 Requires Gazebo >= 11.9.0, ROS1
-       Noetic or later.
+       Kinetic or later.

    * - `ROS1+Robot <https://ros.org>`_

      - Using ROS1 with a real robot platform of your choice.
-ROS1 Noetic or later is required.
+ROS1 Kinetic or later is required.

 SIERRA also supports multiple output formats for experimental outputs.
 If the